sikaxn/FRC-Custom-CAN-Sensor/Arduino/Battery_Tracking/readme.md

 ## To be done

-1. Reading date and time from roboRIO Heartbeat
+1. DONE Reading date and time from roboRIO Heartbeat
-2. Auto discovery of CTRE PDP or REV PDH so no more requirement of having roboRIO Driver sending voltage and energy (unless using PDP 2.0)
+2. DONE Auto discovery of CTRE PDP or REV PDH so no more requirement of having roboRIO Driver sending voltage and energy (unless using PDP 2.0)

 ## Arduino IDE Setup